 Farm process: The farm process skeleton adapts the number of processes to the number of available processing elements (given by noPe).
 The input list is grouped into noPe sublists and then a process is created for each sublist instead of each individual element.
-Implementing the farm process, the parMapFarm skeleton provides a simpler interface and a familiar name to the programmer who specifies unshuffle as the distribution function and shuffle as the combination function. parMapFarm creates (noPe+1) processes in total with noPe farm processes and one main process which means that one machine will be allocated two processes.
-A slight variation of this skeleton, implemented as parMapFarmMinus, creates noPe-1 processes so that each processor gets exactly one process.
+The farm process rewritten below to provide a simpler interface and familiar name to the programmer specifies unshuffle as the distribution function and shuffle as the combination function.